H-Yulong/DCC/README.md

 We have a built-in unit type `Unit` and the unit value `()`.

 *Variables* &emsp;
-We use named variables and names may contain lower- and upper-case letters, numbers, underscores, and quotation marks, and must begin with a letter.
+We use named variables.
+Names may contain lower- and upper-case letters, numbers, underscores, and quotation marks, and must begin with a letter.
 A variable binds to the cloest binder that gives the same name.
 For example, the variable `x` in `\x:U0. \x:U1. x` binds to the inner lambda,